Terms and Conditions

 About our farm operation

 Due to our bioregion, there are limitations to what we can grow.
 Leafy greens (kale, spinach and lettuce), onions (scallions, leeks, sweet onions, garlic, cooking onions), carrots, beets, beans, zucchini, rhubarb and potatoes form the basis of our Main Seasion CSA program.
-In addition, we rotate herbs (parsley, dill, cilantro), cucumbers, tomatoes and berries in the boxes as weather permits.
+In addition, we rotate herbs (parsley, basil), cucumbers, tomatoes and berries in the boxes as weather permits.

 The Risk of Joining a CSA